Mobilité Francophone

 If I still have a valid work permit, will I get maintained status if I apply for this work permit?

-After you sent off a complete application with all required documents, you are in maintained status after the current work permit expires.
-It means, you can keep working under the same conditions of the expired work permit until a decision is made on the Mobilité Francophone work permit application.
+Once you submit a complete application with all required documents, your maintained status automatically takes effect when your current work permit expires.
+This means you can continue working under the same conditions as your current work permit until a decision is made on your new application.

 Very important!